-In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), NC State has designated the Disability Resource Office (DRO) as the authorized office to receive documentation and determine eligibility for reasonable accommodations on the basis of disability.
+In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), NC State has designated the Disability Resource Office (DRO) as the authorized office to receive documentation and determine student eligibility for reasonable accommodations on the basis of disability.
 DRO engages in an interactive process and considers each individual’s condition, history, request and the essential elements of NC State University programs, services and activities to determine eligibility.
 Accommodations (academic adjustments, auxiliary aids and reasonable modifications) are determined individually and are intended to minimize the effects of the impact of specific limitations caused by a disability in order for a qualified individual to have equal opportunities for participation.

-In order to receive accommodations, the following steps must take place before eligibility for accommodations can be determined.
+The following steps must take place before eligibility for accommodations can be determined.

 - Submit your disclosure information